shivasiddharth/GassistPi-Documentation/docs/customization.rst

 1. Download the Tasmota firmware from this `link <https://mega.nz/#!Dwx0lDYL!CK_QYoR9GvBhqdEmVs98ac45TjTjPIQyeaezYT4jfE0>`_.

-..note:: This is an old firmware.
+.. note:: This is an old firmware.
 You can upgrade to the latest firmware from this one.

 2. Upload the firmware properly.
 You can use this video for reference.
    .. raw:: html